Innovation and collaborative, synchronized program management for new programs

 “Working with Simcenter Engineering services has helped us restructure and refine our development process,” notes Yuan.
 “We are determined and ready to take on previously ignored problems.”
 Yuan is optimistic about the long-term.
 “We will definitely keep setting ambitious targets, beyond fuel economy and durability performance.”

 For now, working with Simcenter Engineering has helped BAIC build its reputation as a leading automotive supplier in China.
 Slowly but surely, the company has started to pursue an even more ambitious goal: closing the gap with European automotive brands and claiming a share of the global market.

 Yuan concludes, “We will definitely keep counting on Simcenter Engineering services for support.
-The Siemens PLM Software technical staff that supports Simcenter products has all the obvious competitive advantages.
+The Siemens Digital Industries Software technical staff that supports Simcenter products has all the obvious competitive advantages.
 Indeed, they have skills, equipment and decades of experience.
 What we especially appreciated was their dedication.
 In their pursuit of perfection, they performed tasks outside the scope of the original project.